-The Bachelor of Science in Applied Cybersecurity and Information Technology degree produces graduates who are able to:

-- Problem solve, create, and effectively communicate innovative answers to provide technology solutions for the problems of business, industry, government, non-profit organizations, and individuals. - Perform requirements analysis, design and administration of computer and network-based systems conforming to policy and best practices, and monitor and support continuing development of relevant policy and best practices as appropriate. - Design and implement an enterprise security program using both policy and technology to implement technical, operational, and managerial controls, which will technically secure enterprise information assets and resources to deter, detect, and prevent the success of attacks and intrusions. - Investigate information security incidents and violation of law using computer resources in a manner such that all evidence is admissible in a court of law. - Apply current technical and mathematical concepts and practices in the core information technologies and recognize the need to engage in continuing professional development.
+- The Bachelor of Science in Applied Cybersecurity and Information Technology degree produces graduates who are able to: Problem solve, create, and effectively communicate innovative answers to provide technology solutions for the problems of business, industry, government, non-profit organizations, and individuals. - Perform requirements analysis, design and administration of computer and network-based systems conforming to policy and best practices, and monitor and support continuing development of relevant policy and best practices as appropriate. - Design and implement an enterprise security program using policy, technology, and awareness to implement appropriate controls and technically secure enterprise information assets and resources to deter, detect, and prevent the success of attacks and intrusions. - Investigate information security incidents and violation of law using computer resources in a manner such that all evidence is usable for fault analysis and, when applicable, admissible in a court of law. - Apply current technical and mathematical concepts and practices in the core information technologies and recognize the need to engage in continuing professional development.